 The Chicken Yard

 The chicken yard is approximately 50x100 feet.
 The fence is welded wire, 6 feet tall on the front half and 4 feet tall on the back half.
-I’m still working on putting fence up on the back half to convert it to 6 feet tall, but for the most part, the hens don’t go back there, anyway.
-I don’t have many pictures of the chicken yard because at the moment there is a tent in the middle of it that needs to be taken down.
+I don’t have many pictures of the chicken yard because I rarely focus on anything but the chickens when I'm out there!
 However, here is what I have—the back section:

 One thing that has been a staple of our chicken yard since before it was a chicken yard is the boat.
 The boat, as one might assume, is a boat that was old and leaky, and so it was put out in what was a dog yard at the time.
 The chickens inherited the boat and the Dogloo beneath it, and it has become a shelter and a place to put feed under if it rains:

 This big old cedar tree provides some shelter as well, and the hens frequently duck under its low branches when hawks and vultures fly over.
 This is a view from beneath: